babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### BabelScript

-[TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertant pressure from the community to keep the implementation as-is instead of improving/changing it for fear of breaking existing code or fragmentation (for example, using a different symbol like `#` for decorators instead of `@`).
+[TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertent pressure from the community to keep the implementation as-is instead of improving/changing it for fear of breaking existing code or fragmentation (for example, using a different symbol like `#` for decorators instead of `@`).

 People joke that developers who use Babel are using "BabelScript" instead of JavaScript, implying that somehow once a Babel plugin is made for a certain feature, that must mean it’s "fixed" or officially part of the language already (which is not true).
 For some, the first question that people think of when they see a new syntax or idea (Stage -1 😂) is whether there's a Babel plugin for it.